SmokeHouseProject/applewood/README.md

 1. Make sure you have all the prerequisites installed and working.
 2. Clone or download this repository to your development machine.
 3. Open a terminal (mac users) or command prompt (windows users) in the root of your cloned project.
 Enter the following commands:
-4.  `npm install electron -g`
-5.  `npm install cordova -g`
+4.  `npm install cordova -g`
-6.  `npm install aurelia-cli -g`
+5.  `npm install aurelia-cli -g`
-7.  `npm install karma-cli -g`
+6.  `npm install karma-cli -g`
-8.  `npm install ios-deploy -g` (Only on Macs)
-9.  `npm install` (Be patient - it may take awhile!)
+7.  `npm install` (Be patient - it may take awhile!)

 Next set configurations before running the prep command

 1. Determine the IP address of your machine (Don't use localhost)
 2. Determine the IP address of your MongoDB server
 3. Edit `client/config/config.js` and set the following:
     - `authApi => baseUrl: 'http://yourIP:8050'`
     - `webApi => baseUrl: 'http://yourIP:8050/api/'`